MetPX/sarracenia/doc/UPGRADING.rst

 *CHANGE*: *inflight* for sender now defaults to '.tmp' when no post_broker is set, and NONE when it is.
 If this behaviour is undesired,
           one must add *inflight NONE* to the obtain the previous behaviour.

-*CHANGE*: Default changed from False to True.
+*CHANGE*: *durable* default changed from False to True.
 Existing queues will fail to bind.
 As transition.
           All queues should be declared durable.
           For all existing flows, add *durable false* to declaration, and plan migration to durable queue later.